radiant-rstats/radiant.model/cran-comments.md

 ## Resubmission

 This is a resubmission.
+Thanks for Kurt I was able to fix an error uncovered in CRAN testing.

+## Test environments

+* Local Windows install, R 4.0.3
+* Windows (development) through devtools::check_win_devel()

+## R CMD check result

+There were no ERRORs or WARNINGs.
+There was one NOTE related to the number of non-standard dependencies.
+However, this note is not easily addressed without substantially inconveniencing users that rely on the web (shiny) interface available for radiant.model.

+# Previous cran-comments

+## Resubmission

+This is a resubmission.
 In this version I have updated to URL that were being forwarded from https://www.rstudio.com to https://rstudio.com.
 I also added single quotes around software names such as 'radiant.data' in the Description field of the DESCRIPTION file.

 ## Test environments